Alagazam1/Automatic-Ping-Program/README.md

 Program Limitations:
 1) User will need notepad.exe on their PC.
-2) Program currently only works on Window OS.
+2) Program currently only works on the Window OS.
-3) IPv6 addresses networks won't work.
+3) IPv6 addresses and networks won't work.